 This is not a professional diver with a 300 plus meter water-resistance rating and helium escape valve.
 However, it is an ISO 6425 dive watch and it will work in virtually any aquatic environment other than saturation diving.

 Retail price is $1850 and they should begin hitting stores between now and September 2015.
 (Ref.
 733 7707 4064)

-Oris has done an excellent job re-interpreting a timepiece from their archives by improving on all the areas that needed to be modernized while maintaining the look and feel of the vintage model.
+Oris did an excellent job re-interpreting a timepiece from their archives by improving on all the areas that needed to be modernized while maintaining the look and feel of the vintage model.
 They got almost everything right on this one.
-Personally, I think this is the best value of any dive watch under two thousand dollars, other than maybe a Seiko diver.
+Personally, I think this is one of the best values for a dive watch under two thousand dollars.